SWURPG

 Monsters & NPCs

-A library of pre-built enemies for SWURPG GMs.
+A library of pre-built enemies and NPCs for SWURPG GMs — adversaries to fight and allies to field.
 Each entry has a full stat block (AC, HP, abilities, traits, actions), GM tactical guidance for running them, and adventure hooks you can lift directly into a session.
-Filter by faction or by difficulty rating to assemble an encounter that fits your party.
+Filter by faction or by threat rating to assemble an encounter that fits your party.

 Skip to the catalog →

 In SWURPG, heroes don't just face blaster fire — they deal with Imperial patrols, syndicate enforcers, deadly droids, and wild creatures from every corner of the galaxy.
-The Monsters & NPCs section gives Game Masters ready-to-use stat blocks and a simple Difficulty Rating (DR) system so you can build cinematic encounters without slowing the story.
+The Monsters & NPCs section gives Game Masters ready-to-use stat blocks and a simple Threat Rating (TR) system so you can build cinematic encounters without slowing the story.

 What You'll Find Here